 By offering an eco-friendly product at an exceptional value, Timberlake can help you build better, smarter homes.
 Here are a few highlights of our green commitment.

-All of our dimensioned hardwood comes from sustainable forests in the United States, primarily from the Appalachian Mountains.
+More than 75% of our dimensioned hardwood comes from sustainable forests in the United States, primarily from the Appalachian Mountains.
 And we work with all of our suppliers to encourage sustainable forestry practices.

 The majority of the U.S. population lives within 500 miles of a Timberlake assembly plant.
 This proximity requires less transportation fuel, resulting in lower concentrations of emissions in the distribution cycle.